-P: two years of high school algebra and trigonometry or M015 or M017.
+P: two years of high school algebra and trigonometry or M115 or M117.
 Coordinates, functions, straight line, limits, continuity, derivative and definite integral, applications, circles, conics, techniques of integration, infinite series.
-A student cannot receive credit for both M131 and M215, M119 and M215, M211 and M215, or M120 and M216.
+M215 not open to those who have had M119 or M211.
+A student cannot receive credit for both M131 and M215.